Table of Contents

 Pro Tips to Make Your Veggies Pop

-- Oil first, then season: Brush veggies with olive oil before applying spices.
-Helps them stick and prevents sticking to the grill.
+- Oil first, then season: Brush with high-smoke-point oil (avocado > olive) before spices to prevent burning.

 The Flavor Science Behind the Magic